gayathrishivakumar/P6-Data-Visualization-and-D3/README.md

 1. Download PDF report.
 2. Extract Tables from PDF using [Tabula](http://tabula.technology/).
 Takes about 10 Minutes to extract the two tables from the PDF report.
 3. Use dplyr pipelines in r to create separate dataframes for each sports league.
 Combine together using rbind.
-4. Use ggplot2 to analze the two datasets and see that there are two different trends.
+4. Use ggplot2 to visualize the two datasets and see that there are two different trends.
 5. Create D3 Visualization.

 **Tidy Datasets:**